gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/nonproductive-programmer.md

 * Get out of your comfort zone as often as possible and accept new challenges

-* Don't be satisfied with "*it works*", go the extra mile, make you code better than before.
+* Don't be satisfied with "*it works*", go the extra mile, make the code better than before.
 Take your time to discuss other solutions, take new approaches seriously, accept feedback from your peers.